Western Illinois University: Macomb Campus

-A major course of study in African American studies enhances students' abilities to re-examine traditional paradigms of knowledge in the humanities and social sciences, and develop the necessary skills and methodologies to understand the cultural patterns, knowledge, and behaviors that are not commony represented in a Eurocentric education. furthermore, African American Studies students acquire dynamic perspectives and transformative knowledge, which prepare them for an increasingly diverse nation and world.
-They also acquire the ability to evaluate, criticize, research, and re-conceptualize personal and social constructions of race and class. these skills and abilities are indispersable in a changing society and will prove to be especially valuable in contemporary and future occupations where employees will be expected to cope with new demographic factors and expand traditional horizons.
+A major course of study in African American studies enhances students' abilities to re-examine traditional paradigms of knowledge in the humanities and social sciences, and develop the necessary skills and methodologies to understand the cultural patterns, knowledge, and behaviors that are not commonly represented in a Eurocentric education.
+Furthermore, African American Studies students acquire dynamic perspectives and transformative knowledge, which prepare them for an increasingly diverse nation and world.
+They also acquire the ability to evaluate, criticize, research, and re-conceptualize personal and social constructions of race and class.
+These skills and abilities are indispensable in a changing society and will prove to be especially valuable in contemporary and future occupations where employees will be expected to cope with new demographic factors and expand traditional horizons.
 (Learn more...)

 The Department of African American Studies offers courses for graduate credit to any interested graduate student registered at WIU.
 Students from other departments interested in earning graduate credit in AAS should first contact their Department Graduate Advisors for guidance about which AAS courses will count toward their graduate degree program.

 The Department also offers the Graduate Certificate program in African and African Diaspora World Studies and participates in the College of Arts and Sciences Master of Liberal Arts and Sciences (MLAS) Degree program.
 Students thus have the advantage of obtaining the Graduate Certificate in African and African Diaspora World Studies as part of their MLAS.
 (Learn more...)